-- It must be approved in advance by the appropriate UNM Department Chair/Director, the Office of Medical Student Affairs, the Office of Undergraduate Medical Education, and CSPE. - It must be a medically relevant education experience rather than a job, and the student must have an adequate/appropriate background so that the experience is of educational value. - The performance of the student in the experience must be evaluated and reported to the Office of Medical Student Affairs at UNM SOM.
+- It must be approved in advance by the appropriate UNM Department Clerkship Director, the OMSA, UME, and CSPE. - It must be a medically relevant education experience rather than a job, and the student must have an adequate/appropriate background so that the experience is of educational value. - The performance of the student in the experience must be evaluated and reported to OMSA at UNM SOM.

-All of the above criteria must be met before consideration will be given to awarding an elective credit for a Non-Catalog elective at UNM or other institutions.
+All of the above criteria must be met before consideration will be given to awarding an elective credit for a non-catalog elective at UNM or other institutions.
 Any request must be accompanied by a course description (a description can often be found in the host institution's course catalog or website).
 See "Phase III Non-Catalog Educational Experiences" section for more information.